GangGreenTemperTatum/terraform/study/HashiCorp Infrastructure Automation Certification Terraform Associate (002) Study (Theory) Notes.md

 Terraform CLI defines the following optional arguments for variable declarations:

 -   [`default`](https://developer.hashicorp.com/terraform/language/values/variables#default-values) - A default value which then makes the variable optional and can also include a `default` argument which requires a literal value and cannot be another object reference.
+	- The `default` argument requires a literal value and cannot reference other objects in the configuration.
 -   [`type`](https://developer.hashicorp.com/terraform/language/values/variables#type-constraints) - This argument specifies what value types are accepted for the variable and allows you to restrict the type of value for a variable.
 	- If no type is set, no value of any type is accepted (*explicit no match*)
 	- `string`, `number`, `bool`m `any`